agbleze/Profile/README.md

 # Profile
-This website shows my portfolio
+This website shows my portfolio.
+HTML, CSS and JavaScript were used.